syncfusion-content/uwp-docs/uwp/Domain-UpDown/Overview.md

 documentation: ug
 ---

-# About Syncfusion® UWP SfDomainUpDown Control
+# About Syncfusion® UWP Domain UpDown Control

-SfDomainUpDown is an up-down control which spins the collection of objects up or down.
+UWP Domain UpDown is an up-down control which spins the collection of objects up or down.